-A two-gallon bucket is easiest to use because it gives you space to stir the liquid detergent together without making a mess.
+A two-gallon bucket is easiest to use because it gives you space to stir the homemade liquid laundry soap together without making a mess.
 But if you don't have that size bucket, use a smaller container for the mixture and then add the difference in water amount directly to your detergent bottles.

 If you don't have or can't find the liquid castile soap, you can use a bar soap.
 Some homemade detergent recipes call for using Fels Naptha soap or Ivory soap instead.
 You grate the bar of soap with a cheese grater and dissolve the soap flakes in hot water along with the powders.
 I'd rather save the time it takes to make a pile of grated soap, but that method does work.